-d.
+c.
 Travel Arrangements.

-- (1) Travelers must have an approved authorization before incurring any travel expense in accordance with the requirements of 41 CFR 301-2.1. - (2) Arranging for travel should be executed in accordance with 41 CFR 301-50.
-Travel arrangements should be made through the designated electronic travel system (ETS)4.
-When practicable, ETS travel authorizations will be completed and submitted to supervisors5 ten or more business days in advance of the travel date.
+- (1) Arranging for travel should be executed in accordance with 41 CFR 301-50.
+Travel arrangements should be made through the designated electronic travel system (ETS)3.
+When practicable, the travel request/ authorization form in Appendix B will be approved and ETS travel authorizations will be completed and submitted to supervisors4 ten or more business days in advance of the travel date.
 This action is necessary to allow supervisors, the Office of Financial Operations, and the traveler the time to make changes to arrangements and include supporting documentation required for travel.
-The traveler may use the services of the Travel Management Center (TMC)6 to assist in 'unique' or emergency situations when the traveler needs to request advance ticketing on an 'unapproved' authorization within 24 hours of departure.
-After a travel authorization has been approved, the TMC may be contacted to change a ticket for emergency situations, an agency business need/schedule change, and/or when it will be financially advantageous to the government (e.g., reduce travel compensation time or overtime, etc.) - (3) When preparing the travel authorization, the traveler should estimate travel expenses.
+The traveler may use the services of the Travel Management Center (TMC)5 to assist in 'unique' or emergency situations when the traveler needs to request advance ticketing on an 'unapproved' authorization within 24 hours of departure.
+After a travel authorization has been approved, the TMC may be contacted to change a ticket for emergency situations, an agency business need/schedule change, and/or when it will be financially advantageous to the government (e.g., reduce travel compensation time or overtime, etc.) - (2) When preparing the travel authorization, the traveler should estimate travel expenses.
 In accordance with 41 CFR 301-71.103(e) the travel authorization provides an "estimate of the travel costs."
-For the travel authorizations, when entering planned travel expenses into the ETS, as they are estimates7, no documentation is required to support the expense amounts in the travel authorization process. - e.
-Local Travel.
-Local travel does not require a travel authorization, but it does require a supervisor's pre-approval.
-With the exception of Section 6.f.(3) below, per diem is not allowed for employees working at their permanent duty station or within the local travel area surrounding the permanent duty station.
-If local travel is essential to the transaction of official CSB business, supervisors may authorize local travel and approve reimbursement for transportation expenses that employees incur while conducting official business in their local area.
+For the travel authorizations, when entering planned

-4 ConcurGov is the CSB's Electronic Travel System (ETS).
+3 ConcurGov is the CSB's Electronic Travel System (ETS).

-5 There may be specially designated "supervisors" for Board Members, Senior Executives, and the Director of Administration f.
-TDY Per Diem Expenses and the 12 Hour Rule.
+4 There may be specially designated "supervisors" for Board Members, Senior Executives, and the Director of Administration.

-6 National Travel is the CSB's Travel Management Center (TMC).
+5 National Travel is the CSB's Travel Management Center (TMC).